 #2 Personal resilience (the ability to handle and thrive during pressure)

-#3 Quality thinking (the ability to think-through and solve complex problems)
+#3 Mental Presence (the ability to be fully present, think-through and solve complex problems)

 All three require time and space, with often the breakthrough “Eureka!” moments happening by chance rather than design.
 These two precious factors are typically in short supply within the busy machine-like operation of a workplace.
 With work-related stress on the rise, output demands increasing year on year, this begs the question: how will workplaces need to adjust to ensure people are able to be human amid the pressure?